Bardenas Canal

-The Bardenas Canal is an aqueduct that carries water from the Navarre town of Yesa, in northern Spain, to the southern part of Navarre and Zaragoza.
+The Bardenas Canal (Bardenasen Kanal) is an aqueduct that carries water from the Navarre town of Yesa, in northern Spain, to the southern part of Navarre and Zaragoza.

 It originates at the dam of the Yesa reservoir, where the Pyrenean waters of the Aragón river accumulate to be transferred to irrigate the Bardenas Reales and the Aragonese region of Cinco Villas, and ends at the Ardisa reservoir, on the Gállego river.
 It contributes 8 hm³ (cubic hectometers) to the El Ferial reservoir in Bardenas.

 Technical data

 Partial view of the Yesa reservoir.

 The length of the Bardenas canal is 132 km, with a flow capacity of 60 m^{3}/s (cubic meters per second), making possible the irrigation (as of 2006) of 81,107.64 ha (hectares) of irrigated land, 18,941.61 ha (23.35%) in the province of Navarra and 62,166.03 ha (76.65%) in the province of Zaragoza, which together with the supply to the 54,777 inhabitants who depend directly on the system, demand an average annual flow of 467 hm³ of water.
 The average annual demand is 467 hm³ and its section is trapezoidal.

 The intake of the dam for the Bardenas canal is at an elevation of 453.35 m (meters) on the left side.
 It is composed of three 2 m diameter pipes governed by ring-seal valves and Tainter type gates.
 The total normal flow is 90 m^{3}/s (30 m^{3}/s each).
 The canal crosses a tunnel, the Cáseda tunnel, 6.3 km (kilometers) long.

 The route is divided into three sections called Bardenas I, Bardenas II and Bardenas III, which in turn is subdivided into another seven sections (Bardenas III is still under construction).
 The initial capacity of 60 m^{3}/s (some sources indicate 64 m^{3}/s) is reduced to 30 m^{3}/s in the last section.

 The irrigable area of Bardenas I is about 60,000 ha (40,000 ha of Zaragoza and 20,000 ha of Navarra); the irrigable area extends from Sangüesa in the north to Tauste in the south.
 The irrigable area of Bardenas II is 28,000 ha (totaling about 15% of all irrigated land in the Ebro basin using canals).
 At the end, when the third section is completed, the irrigable area will be about 88,000 ha, although the canal capacity was designed to cover 110,000 ha.

 Water is distributed by means of a network of irrigation ditches, the main ones being those of the La Pardina Canal, the Navarra, Cinco Villas and Saso irrigation ditches in Bardenas I, and the Sora irrigation ditch in Bardenas II.